CollerDevTeam/style-guides/CSS/css-guide.md

   }
   ```

-### Use meaningful or generic ID and class names.
+### Use meaningful or generic ID and class names

 Instead of presentational or cryptic names, always use ID and class names that reflect the purpose of the element in question, or that are otherwise generic.
 Names that are specific and reflect the purpose of the element should be preferred as these are most understandable and the least likely to change.

 Generic names are simply a fallback for elements that have no particular or no meaning different from their siblings.
 They are typically needed as “helpers.”

-Using functional or generic names reduces the probability of unnecessary document or template changes.
+*Why?*: Using functional or generic names reduces the probability of unnecessary document or template changes.

 Not Recommended (presentational):
   ```css